rackerlabs/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-backing-up-databases.md

 1. Remove the live database folder and files from your backup job.

     1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
-    2. In the top navigation bar, select **Select a Product > Rackspace Cloud**.
+    2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
     3. Select **Backups > Systems**.
     4. Select your system from the List.